-In the United States alone, nearly 5 million people are estimated to be infected with hepatitis B or C. However, 90 percent of people with hepatitis B and 80 percent of people with hepatitis C are unaware they have the disease.
+About 5 million people in the U.S. are estimated to have hepatitis B or hepatitis C. However, 90% of people with hepatitis B and 80% of people with hepatitis C don’t know they have it.
 This creates the possibility for millions of people to spread the infection to others without knowing, or develop fatal liver cancer.

 If you think you could be at risk for either hepatitis B or C, it is important to get tested.
-If you are unsure of your status, talk to your primary care physician.
+If you are unsure of your status, please talk to your primary care physician.
 You can also take this quick hepatitis risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 The best way to prevent hepatitis B is to get vaccinated.
-For the latest information on hepatitis across the globe, the World Hepatitis Alliance offers additional information on their website.
+Visit the CDC or World Hepatitis Alliance for the latest information on global efforts to eliminate hepatitis.